b-gar/dagster-cfb/README.md

 ## Setup:
 There are two environmental variables needed for this project:
-* An API token from College Football API that you can sign up for [here](https://collegefootballdata.com/key)
+1. An API token from College Football API that you can sign up for [here](https://collegefootballdata.com/key)
-   * I assigned this token to the environment variable "CFB_TOKEN". **Important** "bearer" needs to be before the token.
+   * I assigned this token to the environment variable "CFB_TOKEN". **Important** "bearer" needs to be prepended to the token.
 (Ex.
 CFB_TOKEN=bearer thisismytoken)
-* Google credentials file (JSON) that I point my "GOOGLE_APPLICATION_CREDENTIALS" environment variable to the location of
+2. Google credentials file (JSON) that I point my "GOOGLE_APPLICATION_CREDENTIALS" environment variable to the location of